Breastfeeding, bilirubin and jaundice

 Bilirubin is an antioxidant and there is good evidence that mild to moderate levels of bilirubin helps protect our cells against oxidative stress.
 There is a fascinating association of higher than average levels of bilirubin in an inherited condition called Gilbert’s syndrome (a condition that results in life long mild elevations of bilirubin) and a lower incidence of atherosclerosis, now believed to be an inflammatory disease.
 When people with Gilbert’s syndrome get an infection or are stressed, their bilirubin goes up, again suggesting that bilirubin helps protect.

 So how does this all fit with the problem of too high bilirubin in a 3 or 4 day old baby?
 When a breastfed baby has a higher than average bilirubin level, it usually means that the baby is not breastfeeding well.
 The approach is to help the mother breastfeed the baby better so the baby gets more milk from the breast, done by improving the baby’s latch, by using breast compressions and if necessary, supplementing the baby with a lactation aid at the breast.
 The problem is not the bilirubin, the problem is inadequate feeding.
 The bilirubin is an “innocent bystander”, blamed for brain damage when it is the dehydration, acidosis and other metabolic abnormalities that are the problem in severe cases of poor breastfeeding.
-Phototherapy may bring down the bilirubin, but it doesn’t fix the problem, which is that the baby is not breastfeeding well.
-Fix the breastfeeding before the situation deteriorates and phototherapy and supplementation would not be necessary most of the time.
+Phototherapy may bring down the bilirubin, but it doesn’t fix the real problem, which is that the baby is not breastfeeding well.
+Fix the breastfeeding before the situation deteriorates and phototherapy which may not be harmless, and supplementation would not be necessary much of the time.

 With regard to ABO incompatibility or other causes of incompatibility, if the baby is breastfeeding well, there is no reason for supplementation.
-This implies that breastmilk causes jaundice.
+Supplementing the breastfeeding implies that breastmilk causes jaundice.
 It doesn’t.
 In the case of hemolysis, it’s the rapid breakdown of red blood cells that is the problem, not breastmilk.
 If the baby is not breastfeeding well, the first thing to do is help the mother and baby with breastfeeding.

-It is for this reason that the so called “breastmilk jaundice” which is seen in exclusively breastfed babies up to 3 or more months after birth is not a problem as most physicians seem to believe.
+It is for this reason that the so called “breastmilk jaundice”, which is seen in exclusively breastfed babies up to 3 or more months after birth is not a problem as most physicians seem to believe.
 If the baby is breastfeeding well, drinking well at the breast (This baby is drinking very well at the breast) and gaining weight well and there are no signs of liver problems (which causes another sort of jaundice), then “breastmilk jaundice” is good, not bad, the bilirubin acting to protect the baby’s cells.

 If you need help with breastfeeding, make an appointment at our clinic.